Maximizing functionals of the maximum in the Skorokhod embedding problem and an application to variance swaps: Convergence of measures and convergence of embeddings

-Nonetheless, given $\mu$ it is possible to choose $\mu_n$ increasing to $\mu$ in convex order and such that the barycentres are decreasing and hence the stopping times $\tau^{AY}_{\mu_n}$ are monotonically increasing and converge to $\mu$.
-This idea is used extensively in Az\'ema and Yor~\cite{AzemaYor:79a}, see also Revuz and Yor~\cite[Section VI.5]{RevuzYor:99}, and also below in the proof of Theorem~\ref{thm:main2}.
+Nonetheless, given $\mu$ it is possible to choose $\mu_n$ increasing to $\mu$ in convex order and such that the barycenters are decreasing, and hence the stopping times $\tau^{\mathrm{AY}}_{\mu_n}$ are monotonically increasing and converge to $\mu$.
+This idea is used extensively in Az\'ema and Yor~\cite{AzemaYor79a}, see also Revuz and Yor~\cite{RevuzYor99}, Section VI.5, and also below in the proof of Theorem~\ref{thmmain2}.